-A-4 DTSC is concerned that existing site buildings may have been constructed prior to 1978, in which case lead based paint and organochlorine pesticides (from termiticide applications) are potential environmental concerns at the site.
+A-2 DTSC is concerned that existing site buildings may have been constructed prior to 1978, in which case lead based paint and organochlorine pesticides (from termiticide applications) are potential environmental concerns at the site.
 The commenter recommends that these environmental concerns be investigated and possibly mitigated, in accordance with the DTSC's "Interim Guidance, Evaluation of School Sites with Potential Soil Contamination as a Result of Lead from Lead-Based Paint, Organochlorine Pesticides from Termiticides, and Polychlorinated Biphenyls from Electrical Transformers," dated June 9, 2006.

 There are no buildings on the project site.
-Based on historical aerial photographs, the project site was first graded as part of the school construction in 1954.
-The existing parking area was developed since at least 1963, and the tennis courts since at least 1972 (HistoricAerials.com).
-Additionally, based on an aerial photograph from 1952, it appears that no structures existed on the project site prior to the construction of the school (HistoricAerials.com).
-Therefore, there are no potential environmental concerns from existing or historical buildings because no buildings were ever on the site.
+The project site is currently occupied with tennis courts that have been in place since at least 1963, based on historical aerial photographs (HistoricAerials.com).
+Additionally, based on an aerial photograph from 1953, it appears that no structures existed on the project site prior to the construction of the school and its tennis courts (HistoricAerials.com).
+Therefore, there are no potential environmental concerns from site buildings because no buildings appear to have ever been on the site.